2003 Baseball Hall of Fame balloting: Veterans Committee

 Rules enacted in August 2001 provided that the Veterans Committee would be expanded from its previous 15 members, elected to limited terms, and it would vote by mail rather than convene.
-The new committee would comprise all living members of the Hall of Fame, recipients of the Spink Award (broadcasters), recipients of the Frick Award (writers), and members of the old committee until expiration of their terms.
+The new committee would comprise all living members of the Hall of Fame, recipients of the Spink Award (writers), recipients of the Frick Award (broadcasters), and members of the old committee until expiration of their terms.
 They would vote by mail using "ballots and supporting material -- prepared by the Hall of Fame".

 The process would cover players every two years and other contributors (managers, umpires and executives) every four years.
 Both cycles first concluded with elections in February 2003, electing no one.
 (In the event, the system was reformed again after the third fruitless election for players and the second for other contributors in February 2007.)

 Nomination

 A new Historical Overview Committee comprising ten baseball writers nominated 200 players and 60 managers, umpires, and executives.

 Players. († marks those newly eligible since 2001 (eight).
 The last played in the majors during 1980 or 1981.)